-Following this, we have computed the resulting normalized goodput for all flows size for all experiments and obtained is 2.4\% with DropTail and 3.5\% with FavourQueue (i.e. around 1\% of difference).
+Following this, we have computed the resulting normalized goodput for all flows size for all experiments and obtained is 2.4\% with DropTail and 3.5\% with FavorQueue (\textit{i.e.} around 1\% of difference).
 This value is not weak as it corresponds to an increase of 45\%.

+Figure \ref{fig:RTTQ} complete these measurements by giving the latency obtained by DropTail, CHOKe and FavourQueue according to flow length and various RTT.
+These curves highlight another good property of the proposed AQM.
+Compare to CHOKe and DropTail, FavourQueue provide smoother results.

+We propose to extend these results with three experiments corresponding to three Pareto traffic distribution centered on 10, 30 and 100 represented in Figure \ref{fig:size-dist}.
+The objective is to assess the impact of the Pareto distribution on the latency results.
+These three values can simulate various traffic ranging from home access to datacenters for instance.
+The results obtained are given only for CHOKe, FaQ and DT in Figure \ref{fig:lat-dist} to ease the reading.
+As shown in this figure, we obtained homothetic results with those previously presented.

 Figure \ref{fig:latencysize} gives the average latency as a function of the flow length.
-The cumulative distribution function of the flow length is also represented.
-On average, we observe that FavourQueue obtains a lower latency than DropTail whatever the flow length.
+On average, we observe that FavorQueue obtains a lower latency than DropTail whatever the flow length.
 This difference is also larger for the short TCP flows which are also numerous (we recall that the distribution of the flows' size follows a Pareto distribution and as a result the number of short TCP flow is higher).